Max-Derner/python-lessons/Lesson_00/05_operations.md

 ``` python
 e /= f
 ```
 So, right there our equals has been replaced with an equals and an operator smushed together, and that applies for any of the operators we've seen.
-These two expressions are equal.
+The two expressions above are equal.

-_NOTE:_ We don't have increment and decrement operators, so you can't do a++, ++a, --a, or a--.
+_**NOTE**_: We don't have increment and decrement operators, so you can't do a++, ++a, --a, or a--.